-I totally just lost my train of taught because of House.
-Normally, I am not one to watch TV but I’ve taken to having it on in the background on the nights that Handsome is in school.
-The problem is I have gotten so used to not watching shows that I really have no idea whats going on or what’s even on.
-House is easy because someone gets sick, 45 minutes of drama, House cures them.
+I totally just lost my train of thought because of House.
+Normally, I am not one to watch TV, but I've taken to having it on in the background on the nights that Handsome is in school.
+The problem is that I have gotten so used to not watching shows that I really have no idea what shows are on, much less what's going on in the shows.
+House is easy because someone gets sick, 45 minutes of drama, then House cures them.

 Wilson totally just said something about ninja squirrels and anything I had to say went out the windows and now there are zombies...
 Zombies on House?
 I really did miss something.

-This was another ‘must try now’ finds.
-I had pulled a venison roast from the freezer with no definitive plans and decided to try go for it.
+These shredded beef sliders are another one of the 'must try now' finds.
+I had pulled a venison roast from the freezer with no definitive plans and decided to try and go for it.
 Am I glad I did!
-The sauce that you’ll make to coat the meat after its shredded is delicious!
+The sauce that you'll make to coat the meat after its shredded is delicious!
 The slaw on top is such a nice sweet crunch to contrast the meat.
 Delicious.

 Shredded Beef Sliders with Carrot Apple Slaw